NikolaSlv/web-store/README.md

 # Development

 The main purpose of this website is to serve as a catalog where clients can browse for products.
-Also, it implements a user management system with secure encryption of the passwords.
+Also, it implements a user management system with a secure encryption of the passwords.

 The implementation is based on full-stack technology:
 - Node.js - JavaScript runtime environment